wanoo21/stencil-route-listener/readme.md

 - Put a script tag similar to this `<script src='https://unpkg.com/ip-stencil-route-listener@0.0.1/dist/ip-stencil-route-listener.js'></script>` in the head of your index.html

-### Node Modules

-- Run `npm install ip-stencil-route-listener --save`
-- Put a script tag similar to this `<script src='node_modules/ip-stencil-route-listener/dist/ip-stencil-route-listener.js'></script>` in the head of your index.html

 ### In a stencil-starter app

 - Run `npm install ip-stencil-route-listener --save`